FJortay/DICS-Collaborative-Management/README.md

 ## Summary

-DICS envisions an intelligent, decentralized co-management web platform tailored for organizations—from local associations to municipalities and states—that operate under the principles of direct democracy.
+DICS is (a project for) an intelligent, decentralized co-management web platform tailored for organizations—from local associations to municipalities and states—that operate under the principles of direct democracy.
 The platform integrates three sequential modules:

 1. Discussion forum
 2. Collective drafting (to formulate voting statements)